 What are the most expensive pets in the world?

-The top 3 is the following:
+The top 3 are the following:

 1. Thoroughbred Racehorse